DoubleML/DoubleMLReplicationCode/README.md

 If you use the DoubleML package a citation is highly appreciated:

-Bach, P., Chernozhukov, V., Kurz, M. S., and Spindler, M. (2021), DoubleML - An Object-Oriented Implementation of Double Machine Learning in Python, arXiv:2104.03220.
+Bach, P., Chernozhukov, V., Kurz, M. S., Spindler, M., and Klaassen, S.
+(2021), DoubleML - An Object-Oriented Implementation of Double Machine Learning in R, arXiv:2103.09603.

     @misc{DoubleML2021R,
-      title={{DoubleML} -- {A}n Object-Oriented Implementation of Double Machine Learning in {R}}, author={P. Bach and V. Chernozhukov and M. S. Kurz and M. Spindler}, year={2021},
+      title={{DoubleML} -- {A}n Object-Oriented Implementation of Double Machine Learning in {R}}, author={P. Bach and V. Chernozhukov and M. S. Kurz and M. Spindler and S. Klaassen}, year={2021},
       eprint={2103.09603},
       archivePrefix={arXiv},